 Finding your most productive hours can tie into this and help increase your output.
 Playing around with a combination of work hours and breaks will yield different results and it good to test this.

-A good tip for keeping your tasks organised is keeping a list of three.
+A good tip for keeping your tasks organized is keeping a list of three.
 The first list has three things you will do today.
 The second is three things you aim to get done if possible but aren’t essential.
 The third is three things that need to be done at some point.

-6. Team Chat (Not Just For Work)
+6. Team Chat (Not Just for Work)

 If working remotely, using programs like Slack or Groove can help you feel more connected to your team.
 The is a lot to gain from the causal social interaction and it can help you feel included but grateful you’re not being distracted in the office.

-7. Invest in A Standing Desk
+7. Invest in a Standing Desk

 Aside from the health benefits, which there is no contest about how good it does for your body.
 It allows you to move about and not feel hemmed in by your home office

-You might feel yourself going a crazy at home in your endeavours, however, it’s a brave step to take and you will reap the benefits.
+You might feel yourself going crazy at home in your endeavours, however, it’s a brave step to take and you will reap the benefits.
 Employing all these strategies or just a few will help you achieve a level of success you didn’t dream was possible.